 Impersonator bots are often used by politicians to get their points across.
 They present themselves as social media users, typically posting about political topics and showing support for a certain party.
 The party themselves could commission these bots, or avid supporters can do it without their permission.
 You also see bots retweeting or liking tweets that politicians have made, making their points seem more popular than they are.

 As such, bad bots present a serious risk to society as they can influence the election results.
-It is generally agreed that these bots spread disinformation and will often prey on the less informed, making them believe things that aren’t true.
+It is generally agreed that these malicious bots spread disinformation and will often prey on the less informed, making them believe things that aren’t true.

 Fraudulent ads